olle/query-response-spring-amqp/examples/README.md

 Running the examples
 --------------------

+1. Start the RabbitMQ server container by running `make` in this directory.

-1. Make sure to open both the `querying/` and `responding/` directories in a terminal window, next to each other.
+2. Open both the `querying/` and `responding/` directories in a terminal window, next to each other.

-2. Each of the example _sides_ can be started by simply running `make`.
-And will end by pressing `CTRL-C`.
+3. Each of the example _sides_ can be started by simply running `make`.
+And will stop after pressing `CTRL-C`.